GoogleCloudPlatform/cloud-hackathons/hacks/retail-analytics/solutions.md

 ## Introduction

-Welcome to the coach's guide for the Retail Analytics gHack.
+Welcome to the coach's guide for the Real-time analytics with CDC gHack.
 Here you will find links to specific guidance for coaches for each of the challenges.

 Remember that this hack includes a [lecture presentation](resources/lectures.pdf) that introduces key topics associated with each challenge.
 It is recommended that the host present this presentation before attendees kick off the hack.